habi/EAWAG-manuscript/manuscript.md

 The details of the otolith extraction method have been tuned extensively by us and it now runs completely automatically, allowing for highly reproducible and completely unbiased extraction of the otoliths from the tomographic datasets.
 This is even the case for one fish which was scanned with still a hook in his mouth, where the otolihts were nonetheless extracted automatically.

-Data on such automatically extracted the otoliths, like volume and geometric information like eccentricity and moments of inertia could be biologically really interesting.
+Data on such automatically extracted otoliths, like volume and geometric information like eccentricity and moments of inertia could be biologically really interesting as the otoliths grow with the age of the fish.
-However, one would first have to correlate the data on the otolits with the age of the fish, since the otoliths grow in the age.
+However, one would first have to calibrate the data on the otolits length or volume with otoliths of fish of known age but this could help to estimate the age of wild fishes.
+Estimation of age of tropical fishes is not as simple as for fishes from temperate regions where one can distinguish summer and winter layers within the otolith.

 ### Outlook